ExpressionEngine/ExpressionEngine-User-Guide/source/index.rst

 - Cannot delete channels
 - Cannot delete status groups
 - Buggy per-page filter in the File Manager
+- Cannot install with a custom DB prefix
 - ...including this list